ashishbl86/MockAppStore/README.md

 This is my attempt to do it on my own after going through the video.

 Here I have only used the images from that project and re-created the rest by myself.
-One improvement that I did, was to add separator lines for a section of the layout.
-Have highlighted that in the screenshots below.
+One improvement that I did, was to **add separator lines** for a section of the layout.
+Have highlighted that in one of the screenshots below.
 This wasn't particularly straightforward and required careful use of supplementary items.

 Also part of this project is the use of ```Decodable``` protocol to parse json data into struct objects.